 The DfE have confirmed in May 2020 that significant progress has been made and that the Escalation Measures have now been met.
-These will now be removed.
+These have now been removed.
 The Improvement Board will continue for the next 6 months as the LA shows a trajectory of improvement overall.